Assyrian politics in Iraq: 2005 Iraqi governorate elections

-2009 Kurdistan Region parliamentary election
+2009 Kurdistan Region general election

 The Kurdistan Region held elections to elect its 111-member Kurdistan National Assembly on 25 July 2009.
 Five seats were reserved for Assyrians.
 There were 8 Assyrian parties that initially signed up to participate in the elections.
 Prior to the elections, the BNDP decided to withdraw.
 APP and KACP decided to run on a joint list.
 CDUP and CNC also merged in a joint list called the "United Chaldean List".

 Most Assyrians living in Ankawa were largely reluctant to discuss politics before the election and were unconfident in politicians' ability to attain their rights.
 The lists that ran as part of the elections also expressed differing political motives; while the CSAPC list ran for the recognition of the three names as one people, the Unified Chaldean List wanted to be considered a separate group and threatened to file suits in the Federal Supreme Court of Iraq.